 Give yourself half a day if you’re not on a tight deadline—wait until the afternoon or the next morning—and review your work with refreshed eyes.
 That extra bit of time away might just be what you need to improve the quality of your work.

-Change the font of your document when you edit
+Tip #5: Change the font of your document when you edit

 That’s not the ideal mindset for when you edit your work, which is why you can try switching the view up.
 If you’ve been writing in the Calibri typeface, switch to Times New Roman for your edit.
-Change the size of your writing so that the lines don’t always end on the same words as before.
+Change the size of your writing so that the lines don’t always end with the same words as before.

 These are just some things you can do to trick your brain into thinking it’s reading something completely new.
 Instead of skipping over repeated words and auto-correcting spelling mistakes, it is more compelled to pay attention to every word given this different view.
 And that attention makes it harder for mistakes to slip through, meaning you’ll end up with a neat content copy by the end.